mlc-ai/mlc-llm/docs/deploy/python.rst

 .. code:: python

-   from mlc_chat.chat_module  import ChatModule cm = ChatModule(model='Llama-2-7b-chat-hf-q4f16_1')  # Create a ChatModule instance
+   from mlc_chat import ChatModule cm = ChatModule(model='Llama-2-7b-chat-hf-q4f16_1')  # Create a ChatModule instance
-   cm.generate(prompt="What is the meaning of life?") # Generate a response for a given prompt runtime_stats = cm.stats()  # Print some runtime statistics for the generation print(f"{runtime_stats=}") cm.reset_chat()  # Reset the chat module
+   output = cm.generate(prompt="What is the meaning of life?") # Generate a response for a given prompt print(output) runtime_stats = cm.stats()  # Print some runtime statistics for the generation print(f"{runtime_stats=}")
+   cm.reset_chat()  # Reset the chat module